-Missing Vulnerable Adult In Baltimore City
+Missing Vulnerable Adult In Baltimore City Found Safe

 Comments

-BALTIMORE (WJZ) — Baltimore Police are looking for Terry Newkirk, 65, who they say was last seen Monday in the 200 block of North Linwood Avenue.
+Baltimore Police are looking for Terry Newkirk, 65, who they say was last seen Monday in the 200 block of North Linwood Avenue.

 Police say Newkirk is six-feet tall and weighs approximately 140 lbs.
 He was last seen in a grey and orange shirt, khaki cargo shorts with black sneakers.